Dennis90BW/ha-power-helper/README.md

 **powerHELPER** is a custom integration for **Home Assistant** that automatically breaks down electrical power flows between the **PV system, grid, battery, and home**.

-Ideal for users of [Solar Forecast ML](https://github.com/Zara-Toorox/ha-solar-forecast-ml) and [SFML-Stats](https://github.com/Zara-Toorox/sfml-stats) by @Zara-Toorox.
+Ideal for users of [Solar Forecast ML](https://github.com/Zara-Toorox/ha-solar-forecast-ml) and [SFML-Stats](https://github.com/Zara-Toorox/sfml-stats).
+Thanks @Zara-Toorox for these awesome integrations!

 ---